GiselleNessi/project-migrante/README.md

 - Navigating Library and Dependency Challenges: We encountered challenges arising from various libraries and dependencies, leading to the deletion of certain commit history when implementing fixes.
 However, the production environment provides a clear view of previous commits on the right side.
 - Dealing with Diverse Documentation: Negotiating the intricacies of different documentation sources posed a complexity in our development process.
 - Time Constraints on Fulfilling User Flows: Limited time availability hindered the realization of desired features and comprehensive user flows.
+- Navigating Worldcoin ID Verification Inconsistencies: We encountered variations in the behavior of Worldcoin ID verification.
+Providing the correct app ID sometimes resulted in successful verification, while in other cases, it led to errors.